yajursehra/Ozempic-/README.md

+Ozempic Project Machine Learning

-delving into the effects of Ozempic on obese and hypertensive patients aged 40-75.
+Delving into the effects of Ozempic on obese and hypertensive patients aged 40-75.
 A key focus is on addressing endogeneity to estimate the treatment effect accurately.
 Through exploratory data analysis, data merging, and the application of advanced statistical techniques, you will uncover causal relationships and provide insights into the dataset.

 Exploratory Data Analysis (EDA)